Legislation Relevant to Biological Agents

 Other Relevant Legislation

-- The Safety, Health and Welfare at Work (General Application) Regulations 2007 (S.I.
-No. 299 of 2007).
+- The Safety, Health and Welfare at Work (General Application) Regulations 2007 to 2023 (S.I.
+No. 299 of 2007 as amended).
 Some biological agents have the potential to affect certain sensitive risk groups and there is a specific legal obligation under Part 6 of the Safety, Health and Welfare at Work (General Application) Regulations, 2007, (S.I.
-No. 299 of 2007) for employers to assess the exposure of children and young persons and pregnant, post natal and breast feeding employees to biological agents.
+No. 299 of 2007 as amended) for employers to assess the exposure of children and young persons and pregnant, post natal and breast feeding employees to biological agents.
 For example, certain biological agents such as toxoplasma and rubella virus can cause foetal harm and as a result the employer must assess exposure of pregnant employees to these viruses.